 It's challenging to find a lens that is both ultra-portable and of superior optical quality.
 The Panasonic 20mm f1.7 is a rare exception however.
 Known as a "pancake lens" due to its diminutive size, it barely protrudes from the camera body making it a pocketable companion for everyday shooting.
 With its wide aperture, it's possible to create beautiful bokeh in the background while keeping your subject tack sharp.
 This lens is a constant companion to my Olympus Pen F.

-Perhaps my most used lens, the Olympus 12-40mm f2.8 Pro is capable of handling just about anything.
+The Olympus 12-40mm f2.8 Pro is capable of handling just about anything.
 It's sharp, focuses fast, and while not a macro lens, has surprisingly good close-up capability.
 With an equivalent focal range of 24-80mm, this is a travel photographer's dream lens.
 Good things can come in small packages and this lens proves it.
 Built to last, this has a weatherproof design, making it usable even in the rain.

 If you're looking for an ultra sharp telephoto lens, you'll be hard pressed to find a better option than the Olympus 40-150mm f2.8 Pro.
 With an equivalent focal length of 80-300mm, this is the perfect telephoto lens for wildlife, birds in flight, aviation, and sports photography.
 Believe it or not, it also doubles as an outstanding closeup lens.
 I've used it to photography insects, flowers, and butterflies with frame-filling success.
 This is always paired with my OMD EM1 MKII for a super fast combo.